rayattack/amebo/README.md

 # Trivia

-The word `amebo` is a West African (Nigerian origin - but used in Ghana, Benin, Cameroon etc.) slang used to describe a talkative, never mind their business individual (a chronic gossip).
+The word `amebo` is a West African (Nigerian origin - but used in Ghana, Benin, Cameroon etc.) slang used to describe anyone that never keeps what you tell them to themselves.
+A talkative, never mind their business individual (a chronic gossip).